Top results

 With the assistance of Institute of Education staff from the University of Manchester, Liza and colleague Laura Whitehead, a Y3 teacher, set about surveying their stakeholders’ attitudes to the setting of homework.

-Parents and teachers were given a questionnaire and four pupils from each year group, including Reception, took part in focus group interviews.
+We gave parents and teachers a questionnaire.
+Four pupils from each year group, including Reception, took part in focus group interviews.

-The survey revealed not only inconsistencies in the setting of homework but in teachers’ views of the value of homework.
+The survey revealed not only inconsistencies in the school’s homework policy but also in teachers’ views of the value of homework.

 Almost half of the 17 staff who responded set homework during the holidays and not all were positive about the benefits of homework, with one teacher outlining the negative impact: “Homework can cause more harm than good.
 Apart from reading I don’t believe in setting homework at primary level.”